mel-langhoff/vinyl_collection/README.md

 ### User Story 3

 As a user
-When I visit the vinyls index page
+When I visit the artists index page
 Then I click an artist to see their show page
 And I see on the artist show page a list of all their albums